mctrl-io/mctrl/projects/android.md

 ::: article
 ::: paragraph
 ::: text
-## Which lectures and free rooms are around me?
+## Which Lectures and Free Rooms are around me?

 &nbsp;